 Cheating involves engaging in emotional or physical intimacy with someone outside a committed partnership without consent.

-The definition varies significantly between couples, as some consider emotional connections or secretive friendships as serious violations, while others focus primarily on physical acts.
+The definition of cheating in relationship varies significantly between couples, as some consider emotional connections or secretive friendships as serious violations, while others focus primarily on physical acts.

 Common examples include sharing intimate secrets with a coworker, maintaining hidden dating profiles, engaging in flirtatious conversations, or pursuing sexual encounters outside the relationship.